 Kayla holds over 6 years of experience in the rehab space, including in-house content management at a leading treatment center.
 She believes addiction and mental health issues are universal human experiences that can serve as important entry points onto a path toward self-realization and well-being.

-The 988 Suicide & Crisis Lifeline launched in 2022 as a game-changer for mental health support in the U.S. Instead of remembering a long phone number, anyone in crisis can simply dial 988 to reach trained counselors who provide immediate support and connect people to local resources.
+The 988 Suicide & Crisis Lifeline launched in 2022 as a game-changer for mental health support in the U.S. Instead of remembering a long phone number, anyone in crisis can simply dial 988 to reach trained counselors who provide immediate emotional support and connect people to local resources.

 The lifeline is managed by SAMHSA (the Substance Abuse and Mental Health Services Administration) under the Department of Health and Human Services (HHS).
-It serves everyone, but it has specialized services for groups at higher risk, including LGBTQ+ youth and veterans.
+It serves everyone, but it has specialized services for groups at higher risk, including LGBTQIA+ youth and veterans.

 Robert Gebbia, CEO of the American Foundation for Suicide Prevention explains: